-As stated above, tempering involves heating glass in a furnace to \approx 650 °C with a prescribed residence time depending upon the thickness and then quenching using high pressure array of air nozzles.
+As stated above, tempering involves heating glass in a furnace to ≈650 °C with a prescribed residence time depending upon the thickness and then quenching using high pressure array of air nozzles.
 In such accelerated air quenching, variables such as air temperature, volume, velocity, nozzle size & nozzle location, etc. are considered.
 Obviously, quenching cools outer surfaces of glass much more rapidly than the center based upon resistance to heat transfer.
 As the center cools, it tries to pull back from the outer surfaces.
 As a consequence, the center remains in tension and outer surfaces go into compression.
 Such compressive and tensile forces, give glass its strength.
 According to federal regulations, tempered glass must have surface compression of 10,000 psi or greater.
-Chemical tempering is more expensive and annealed glass.
+Chemical tempering is more expensive and generally not used.
+Tempered glass should not be confused with heat-treated glass and annealed glass.
 While annealed glass is ordinary glass, heat-treated glass (surface compression of 3,500 - 7,500 psi) is cooled slower than tempered glass.
-However, heat-treated glass surface compression is lower than that of tempered glass.
+In other words, heat-treated glass surface compression is lower than that of tempered glass.
 However, heat-treated glass is twice as strong as annealed (untreated) glass.